1988 National League Championship Series: Dodgers

-The 1988 Dodgers were also heavy underdogs against mighty Oakland Athletics in the 1988 World Series, but won the championship in five games, highlighted by Kirk Gibson's walkoff home run in Game 1.
-Davey Johnson's warning that excessive use of Orel Hershiser would undo the Dodgers would not come true as Hershiser capped off his magical season by winning the World Series MVP, to go along with a Cy Young Award and passing Don Drysdale's consecutive scoreless inning record.
+The 1988 Dodgers were also heavy underdogs against mighty Oakland Athletics in the 1988 World Series, but won the championship in five games, highlighted by Kirk Gibson's walk-off home run in Game 1.
+Davey Johnson's warning that excessive use of Orel Hershiser would undo the Dodgers would not come true, as Hershiser capped off his magical season by winning the World Series MVP, to go along with an NLCS MVP, Cy Young Award, and passing Don Drysdale's consecutive scoreless inning record.
+Hershiser is the last player to have won a World Series MVP plus two other major awards in the same year.

+With their World Series win, the Dodgers were the only team to win two World Series in the 1980s, with their first in the decade coming in 1981.
 Following the conclusion of the 1988 World Series, the Dodgers would not win another playoff series until 2008, would not win another pennant until 2017, and would not win the World Series again until 2020.

+The Dodgers bested the Mets 4 games to 2 in the 2024 NLCS, en route to the franchise's eighth World Series victory.